In the footsteps of Jeanne du Barry, King Louis XV's favorite, from Versailles to Louveciennes

 The Cannes Film Festival opens in 2023 with a historical film retracing the fascinating story of the courtesan Jeanne du Barry, directed by Maïwenn, herself playing the role of the favorite, alongside Johnny Depp, dressed as Louis XV.
 A wonderful opportunity to follow in the footsteps of this astonishing, liberated woman, from her childhood to her last days, which she spent in the Île-de-France region.
 Between Versailles, Louveciennes and Paris, we discover the places that shaped her life, as well as some of the film's locations!

-Initially a woman of the people, the young Jeanne Bécu, known as Mademoiselle Vaubernier, rose through the social ranks to meet the King of France, Louis XV, who fell in love with her.
+Initially a woman of the people, the young Jeanne Bécu, known as Mademoiselle Vaubernier, managed to rise socially until she met the King of France, Louis XV, who fell in love with her.
 Now Madame du Barry, she succeeded Madame de Pompadour, scandalized the court and left a lasting mark on the end of the century as the monarch's last official favorite.
-In 1768, the monarch moved her to Versailles, where she spent many years at his side, despite the scheming of the Duc de Choiseul and the contempt of the dauphine Marie-Antoinette.
+The latter installed her at Versailles in 1768, where she spent many years at his side, despite the scheming of the Duc de Choiseul and the contempt of the dauphine Marie-Antoinette.

 The former Convent of the Benedictine Ladies of the Blessed Sacrament

-Jeanne Bécu spent the first years of her life in Vaucouleurs, before growing up in a boarding school run by the Dames de Saint-Aure, on rue Neuve-Sainte-Geneviève, now rue Tournefort, in Paris's 5th arrondissement.
+Jeanne Bécu spent the first years of her life in Vaucouleurs, before boarding with the Dames de Saint-Aure on rue Neuve-Sainte-Geneviève, now rue Tournefort, in Paris's 5th arrondissement.
 Her mother, a seamstress, worked for a number of noblemen, who befriended the young girl and gave her a good education.
-An excellent pupil, she mastered drawing,history, arithmetic, music, religion and writing, which enabled her to rise easily in society.
-She left the boarding school around 1758, at the age of fifteen.
+An excellent pupil, she mastered drawing, history, arithmetic, music, religion and writing, enabling her to rise easily in society.
+She left boarding school in 1758, at the age of fifteen.

 Today, the convent, which inspired Victor Hugo 's Les Misérables, is a listed building complex comprising residential buildings set around a garden.